olegknyazev/GameTablesDocs/reference/data_types.md

 - #56FE20
 - magenta

+### Rectangles
+Rectangle is determined by four integer or floating point numbers: x, y, width and height.
+To set a rectangle value from a table, write four numbers separated by a semicolon (or comma).

+Examples of rectangles:
+- 0, 0, 100, 50
+- 15.2; 0; 57.92; 560

 ### Enumerations
 Enumerated properties can have a value from a predefined set of values.
 To specify value for an enumerated property, just write the name of value.
 In Unity some enumerations also lets you to specify more than one value (`[Flags]` enums in C# terms).
 To specify several values for a flags property, separate names of these values by commas.
 Case and whitespace is ignored when comparing names.